 Unconscious () - A Hero becomes

 Unconscious if they take Damage while

 all their Talents are Drained.
 Unconscious

 Heroes can't attempt Tests or participate

 in Combat.
 Unconsciousness is removed

-when they are Healed instead of Healing a

-Talent.
+when one of their Talents is Healed.

 Unique () - A Foe Keyword.
 Unique Foes are important to the events of the story.
 When Resolving them, remove them from the game instead of putting them in the discard pile.